jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven-service-oriented.md

 There are structured data and unstructured data.

 There are three types of data APIs:
 - batch API
   end of day batch files and their sensors.
 - REST API
   intraday request-response JSON data by calling operational service REST API
 - event messaging API
   real-time streaming data integration. example web clicks, capital market trades.

 The design document tries to probe into the following design areas:

 - use domain driven service oriented design in data integration.
-A service integrates all types of data APIs in one domain.
+A domain integration service integrates all types of data APIs in its domain.
 - SQL database or columnar data warehouse to store structured data
 - NoSQL database to store unstructured data
-- A data service for reporting and BI Analysis
+- A back-end data service to serve data for front-end reporting and BI Analysis

 At the time I wrote this document, I used Google Cloud Platform as PAAS and SAAS.
 Thus you will find Google Cloud specific products and services in this document.